WaitingZhan/ChatBot/README.md

 # ChatBot

+This project explored the effect of the dataset on chatbot performance.
+The chatbot is trained on Cornell Movie Corpus, Daily Dialog Corpus, and the mix of Cornell Movie Corpus and Daily Dialog Corpus.
+In order to improve the performance of the chatbot, we trained a Dialog Act Classifier to label Cornell Movie Corpus.
+Then add the Dialog Act as a feature to train the Chatbot.
+We evaluated the chatbot in (1) grammaticality and (2) naturalness (3) interestingness for a sample of 100 for the three different models.

 Sequence to Sequence model trained on cornell movie dataset and daily dialogue dataset.
 You: hi.
 ChatBot:  I am not sure I am not going to be aout.